 For shrubs, or any plants that need some soil around their roots, you will need to dig a hole and put some compost in first.

 Making a lasagna garden can be done at the end of summer and left over winter ready for planting in spring.
 If made in spring, add compost or good soil so that the plants have something to get their teeth into for growing to begin with.

 Here's what has worked for me, and I can tell you it's more than one way!
 I have successfully tried:

 So you can see the lasagna gardening method is ideal if you are renovating or have recently moved and need to 'tidy' up the place.

-The various other raised bed gardening methods are all described here:
+The various other raised bed or organic gardening methods are all described here: